enzojaques/-GAME/README.md

-Base of a game that simulates the idea of Geometry Dash.
+A basic game that simulates the idea of Geometry Dash in a 2d plan.